Motor Sports

 Shardul Sharma | Rally Pilot | LBS RacingWhat is Motor Sports?

-You may be curious about a Career in Motor Sports.
+A Career in Motor Sports is very intriguing.
 Internet is brimming with pages on How to get into Motor Sports, while one should first understand What is a Career in Motor Sports.
-While anyone can have an opinion on what Motor Sports entails; only a real professional can really explain it.
+It is best to learn about Motor Sports from a real professional, this is akin to getting it from the horse's mouth.

-With 6 years & 5 months of professional experience, Rally Pilot Shardul Sharma understands Motor Sports.
+Rally Pilot Shardul Sharma has worked in Motor Sports for 6 years & 5 months.
 Here is how Rally Pilot Shardul Sharma detailed Motor Sports:

 Motorsport or motorsports is a global term used to encompass the group of competitive sporting events which primarily involve the use of motorised vehicles, whether for racing or non-racing competition.